hesther/espsim/README.md

 `jupyter notebook`

 and click on `scripts` and `short_demonstration.ipynb`.
 The file holds more information and explanations about espsim, as well as some 3D visualizations of molecule embeddings.
 The 3D visualizations are especially helpful to view the results of the constrained embedding and alignment.
 The notebook furthermore holds more detailed information about the integration of the electrostatic potenital.

+### Benchmarks

+Visit the `benchmarks` folder to show scripts to benchmark ESP-Sim on DUD-E and [D4-rescore](https://github.com/ljmartin/d4-rescore), compare performance across different partial charges, as well as against EON.

 ## Contact
 Feel free to post questions, feedback, errors or concerns on github, or email to eheid@mit.edu.